earthstar-project/earthstar/docs/specification.md

 The `content` field contains arbitrary utf-8 encoded data.
 If the data is not valid utf-8, the document is still considered valid but the library may return an error when trying to access the document.
 (TODO: is this the best way to handle invalid utf-8?)

 To store raw binary data in a utf-8 string, apps SHOULD encode it as base64.
+See the other [Content](#content) section for details.

 Apps SHOULD use the path's file extension to guess if a document contains textual data or base64-encoded binary data.

-TODO: add an encoding field to the document to make this less ambiguous?
+TODO: we will be adding support for binary data and a way to unambiguously know which data is binary and which is utf8.

-> **Why no native support for binary data?**
+> **Why no native support for binary data yet?**
 >
-> Common encodings such as JSON, and protocols built on them such as GraphQL, have to way to represent binary data.
+> Common encodings such as JSON, and protocols built on them such as JSON-RPC and GraphQL, have to way to represent binary data, and we want to support the "least common denominator" standards that are widely used and known.

 `content` may be an empty string.
-The recommended way to remove data from Earthstar is to overwrite the document with a new one which has `content = ""`.
-Documents with empty content MAY be considered to be "deleted" and therefore omitted from some queries so that apps don't see them.
+In fact, the recommended way to remove data from Earthstar is to overwrite the document with a new one which has `content = ""`.
+Documents with empty content MAY be considered to be "deleted" and therefore omitted from some query results so that apps don't see them.

+TODO: max length of content?

+### Sparse Mode (eventually)

 In future versions the `content` will be allowed to be `null`, meaning we don't know what it is.
-This allows handling documents without their actual content -- "sparse mode".
+This allows handling document metadata without their actual content -- "sparse mode" -- and fetching the actual content later or on-demand.
 This is not allowed in the current version.

-TODO: max length of content?

 ## Content Hash